-The “Three Treasures” in Traditional Chinese Medicine — Qi, Jing, and Shen — are described as energies essential for human life.
+The “Three Treasures” — Qi, Jing, and Shen — in both Classical Chinese Medicine (CCM) and Traditional Chinese Medicine (TCM) are described as energies essential for human life.
 Qi is known as the “life-force energy” and, while circulating throughout the body, is associated in particular with the Liver and Spleen Organ Systems.
 Jing is known as the “creative energy” and is associated with the Kidney Organ System: kidneys, adrenals, and reproductive organs.
 Shen is the “spiritual energy” believed to reside in the Heart Organ System.
 These three energies are inherent in any concept of balance or homeostasis.

-Each of the three classes can earn Licensed Acupuncturists one Category 1 CEU.
-The 1/2 hour Qigong sessions are worth 0.5 CEU each.
+His class can earn Licensed Acupuncturists one Category 1 CEU.
+The 1/2 hour Qigong session is worth 0.5 Category 2 CEU.